NxPKG/khulnasoft-docs/content/browser-rendering/platform/wrangler.md

 # Wrangler

-[Wrangler](/workers/wrangler/) is a command-line tool for building with Cloudflare developer products.
+[Wrangler](/workers/wrangler/) is a command-line tool for building with Khulnasoft developer products.

 Use Wrangler to deploy projects that use the Workers Browser Rendering API.